What Are My Options for Non-Surgical Hair Replacement?

 Scalp Micro Pigmentation (SMP)

 A versatile method that adds the appearance of hair density or growth, Scalp Micro Pigmentation (SMP) is effective for people of both sexes and lasts around five years per procedure.
 SMP involves specialists applying all-natural, temporary tattoos that realistically look like growing follicles.
 Great for men with receding hairlines that would like to wear their hair bald or closely cropped, SMP also decreases the contrast between scalp skin and hair.
 This strength diminishes the noticeability of thin spots.
 Many patients who do not qualify for hair transplants, or choose against them, combine SMP and cellular therapies like CRP + ACell or Stem Cell Suspensions.
 This treatment route encourages hair growth and thickness while also minimizing the appearance of thin spots.
-SMP is not exactly non-surgical hair replacement but, for many patients, it brings major improvement to their appearance.
+SMP is not exactly non-surgical hair replacement but, for many patients, it brings a major improvement to their appearance.
 SMP is so convincing, in fact, that Forhair regularly applies it in cases where patients want to correct scars from other clinics.
 As always, exercise caution when selecting an SMP specialist.
 Make sure to research the specialist's or clinic's reputation, experience, and current standing within the industry.
 SMP is not permanent but five years is a long time nonetheless.
 Patients unhappy with their SMP results often must resort to laser therapy to remove the ink and then reapply SMP.
 Most crucial of all, remember there is a big difference between hair restoration clinics and services that exclusively offer SMP.
 Overall excellence in hair restoration informs our application of SMP by itself or in combination with other procedures.
 Stunning results are the natural outcome!

 Take-home Hair Loss Treatments

 A number of take-home hair loss treatments are available for those experiencing hair loss.
 Options range in effectiveness but only two are right now cleared by the FDA: finasteride and minoxidil.
-The former blocks DHT, a hair loss androgen, while the latter, minoxidil, increases blood flow to the scalp by most specialists' estimate.
+The former blocks DHT, a hair loss androgen, while the latter, minoxidil, increases blood flow to the scalp by most specialists' estimates.
 Results vary by patient.
 Studies, though, overall conclude that finasteride improves hair retention in most males and hair density in some males.
 Minoxidil, meanwhile, encourages hair retention in a large minority of males.
 New research indicates that local application of finasteride is far more effective than oral form, and has significantly less chance of any side effects.
 Few pharmacies offer the solution, though, and their formulas vary.
 Dr. Cole currently prescribes it from a pharmacy in Alabama, though he recommends Dr. Chiara Insalaco's variant from Italy for those who can routinely obtain it since the specific formula is backed by a clinical study.
 Finasteride and/or minoxidil may also be effective for females, but unfortunately with less prevalence.
 Other types of DHT blockers, such as dutasteride, show even less effectiveness.
 WNT Act Hair Spray is a new option that, on average, enhances hair density by 7% and hair diameter by 10% for near all patients.
 Inspired by a University of Miami study in female hair loss treatments, WNT Act's main ingredient, methyl vanillate, stimulates WNT channels: cellular pathways that both initiate and maintain hair growth.
 WNT channels decrease as DKK1, a hair loss androgen, increase.
-Application of WNT Act counteracts this, with 32% increase in WNT activity and 21% decrease in DKK1 activity.
+Application of WNT Act counteracts this, with a 32% increase in WNT activity and a 21% decrease in DKK1 activity.
 Methyl vanillate's course of effect, thus far, is unique and compliments the results of finasteride, minoxidil, and other treatments.
 Some natural oils are also effective, most notably saw palmetto.
 Effectiveness depends on a number of factors, however.
-Dr. Cole's Hair Cycle line of products are among the few ideal for both transplant recovery and future retention.
+Dr. Cole's Hair Cycle line of products are among the few ideals for both transplant recovery and future retention.
 Ingredients include topical DHT inhibitors, essential nutrients and minerals, and other components that encourage hair health and retention.

 Hair Replacements (Hairpieces, Hair Systems, Wig)

 A classic choice for non-surgical hair replacement, hairpieces can be a good solution for individuals with excessive hair loss.
 Young people with minimal hair loss, however, will want to pick a different option.
 While simple to apply and wear, using a wig also requires some maintenance.
 For instance, wearing a wig in summer can lead to inordinate heat.
 Wigs also demand routine care.
 Common chores include combing, styling, and washing the wig.
 This must happen at least once a month but many wig owners maintain it weekly or every-other-day.
 Wigs even of moderate quality are hard to distinguish from normal hair.
 That mentioned, there is always the risk of having the wig fall off or be pulled off.
 Wigs can be made from a number of materials, but the most popular is either synthetic or human hair.
 A wig's quality depends on construction but most premium wigs typically use human hair.
 Similarly, the region also matters.
 Asia remains the leading source for hair but European hair often receives a higher price.
-Cost can vary a great amount, with prices ranging from a few hundred dollars to over five thousand.
+The cost can vary a great amount, with prices ranging from a few hundred dollars to over five thousand.
 One major indication of price is production.
 Mass-produced wigs will almost always be more affordable than hand-made ones.
 Read more about hair systems.

 Toppik and Concealers

 Toppik, Couvre, and Dermatch are all concealment products.
 These non-surgical hair replacement options make your hair appear thicker while reducing the contrast between hair and thinning or balding areas.
 Toppik provides color-matched micro-fibers that bind to the hair and make it appear denser.
-The treatment's effects can last for up to two days if hair is left unwashed.
-Couvre, meanwhile is an alopecia masking lotion that reduces the contrast between your scalp and hairline.
+The treatment's effects can last for up to two days if the hair is left unwashed.
+Couvre meanwhile is an alopecia masking lotion that reduces the contrast between your scalp and hairline.
 Dermatch is a hard-packed powder formula that is applied by rubbing on hair or scalp and brushing.
 Each application will last until the next time hair is washed.
 These products can be useful for those with advanced balding.
 However, those with moderate or mild hair loss will find the most use.

 LaserComb - HairMax